 In February of 2021, the City of Corner Brook launched a survey to examine the impact of its ATV Road-Access program for residents and businesses in 2019 and 2020.
 The purpose of the survey was to measure positive and negative impacts of the program for residents and businesses, which can further define its direction for 2021.
 The survey also targeted visitors to gauge their reactions to being allowed on City streets with the side-by-sides.
 We thank residents, visitors and of course business owners for their input.

 Acting on the findings: On April 12, 2021 a notice of motion to council was presented to Council recommending the following changes to the Recreational Vehicle Regulation 2019 (amended copy linked) that will include:

 - The addition of Lundrigan Drive to the list of designated streets.

-- Adding a fee-for-permit to travel on undesignated streets to access the designated routes (ie: Sunnyslope residents who wish to do so would be able to apply for permit access to trails off Lundrigan Drive).
+- Adding a permit to travel on undesignated streets to access the designated routes (ie: Sunnyslope residents who wish to do so would be able to apply for permit access to trails off Lundrigan Drive).

 - Extending the season by 45 days.

 Other program enhancements will include:

 - The City of Corner Brook will increase enforcement on its designated streets throughout including, but not limited to, some enforcement exercises on select days.